Share Report

 Hyundai on display

-No, That's Not Really The Name
+Okay, That’s Not The Real Title

-Okay, that’s not the real title, but given Hyundai Motor Group’s dominance at this year’s LA Auto Show, you won’t be faulted for thinking it.
+But given Hyundai Motor Group’s dominance at this year’s LA Auto Show, you won’t be faulted for thinking it.

 By Roy Nakano